acrolinx/acrolinx-sidebar-demo-dotnet/README.md

 ## Configuration of the Sample

 The Acrolinx Server checks if a connecting client is allowed to connect.
-To enable this you must provide a valid client signature.
-This can be done either by using the Visual Studio Designer (described in [How to use the Sidebar in Your Integration]) or by editing the code:
+To connect to a server, you must provide a valid client signature by using the Visual Studio Designer (described in [How to use the Sidebar in Your Integration]) or by editing the code:

 In the two files: